Teomambo69/powerapps-docs.es-es/powerapps-docs/developer/common-data-service/customization-support.md

 search.app:
 - PowerApps
 - D365CE
-ms.openlocfilehash: e2dd81bca0ab5805d88f5db0aff9a1f83c8d87ac
+ms.openlocfilehash: 81df04eba4a8f843cc254978590807c83ef704cb
-ms.sourcegitcommit: 8185f87dddf05ee256491feab9873e9143535e02
+ms.sourcegitcommit: dd2a8a0362a8e1b64a1dac7b9f98d43da8d0bd87
 ms.translationtype: HT
 ms.contentlocale: es-ES
-ms.lasthandoff: 11/01/2019
+ms.lasthandoff: 12/02/2019
-ms.locfileid: "2749571"
+ms.locfileid: "2861789"
 ---
 # <a name="common-data-service-supported-and-unsupported-app-building-practices"></a>Prácticas de creación de aplicaciones compatibles e incompatibles con Common Data Service

 <!--
 The way your organization works is unique.
-Some organizations have well-defined business processes that they apply using PowerApps apps.
-Others aren’t happy with their current business processes and use PowerApps to apply new data and processes to their business.
-Whatever situation you find yourself in, you’ll find a lot of customization capabilities in PowerApps so that it can work for your organization.
+Some organizations have well-defined business processes that they apply using Power Apps apps.
+Others aren’t happy with their current business processes and use Power Apps to apply new data and processes to their business.
+Whatever situation you find yourself in, you’ll find a lot of customization capabilities in Power Apps so that it can work for your organization.

  Of course you’re eager to get started, but please take a few minutes to read the content in this section.
 This will introduce you to important terms, give you some background about why things are done a certain way, and help you avoid potential problems in the future.